-When there is a premium owed, the state will charge interest at 1 percent per month.
+When there is a premium owed, the state will charge interest at 1% per month.

 If a premium payment is delinquent, penalties are assessed as follows:

-1 month overdue: 5 percent penalty + 1 percent interest
+One month overdue: 5% penalty + 1% interest

-2 months overdue: Additional 5 percent penalty + 1 percent interest
+Two months overdue: Additional 5% penalty + 1% interest

-3 months overdue: Additional 10 percent penalty + 1 percent interest
+Three months overdue: Additional 10% penalty + 1% interest

-4+ months overdue: Additional 1 percent interest on premiums for each month
+Four or more months overdue: Additional 1% interest on premiums for each month

 Washington is one of four monopolistic states, which also include Ohio, Wyoming, and North Dakota.
 A monopolistic state is one where you can only purchase workers’ compensation insurance from a state fund, and not through a private insurer.
 In Washington state, workers’ comp is administered through the Washington State Department of Labor & Industries (L&I).